Utah Court Records

 To start the expungement process in Utah, the petitioner must also obtain a certificate of eligibility from the Utah Bureau of Criminal Identification (BCI).
 After BCI provides the petitioner with a certificate, it must be filed within 90 days with the 'Petition to Expunge Records.'
 However, anyone unable to meet this deadline may request a petition again.

-The Bureau of Criminal Identification (BCI) may delete all information about the charge at which the office cannot release an expunged arrest record.
-The data is stored in an expungement, where some law enforcement agencies listed under U.C.A.
-77-40a-403(b) can have access.
-These agencies may include the Division of Occupational and Professional Licensing, the Board of Pardons and Parole, Peace Officer Standards and Training, the State Office of Education, and federal authorities.
+The Bureau of Criminal Identification (BCI) may delete all information about the charge, and the office cannot release an expunged arrest record.
+The data is stored in an expungement database, where only law enforcement agencies listed under U.C.A.
+77-40a-403(b) may have access.
+These agencies may include the Division of Occupational and Professional Licensing, the Board of Pardons and Parole, Peace Officer Standards and Training, the State Office of Education, and Federal Authorities.

 How Do I Find Recent Arrests in Utah?

-Inquirers who do not have the arrested person's name can request the jail roster, which is a list of persons detained recently in Utah.
-The roster may provide the arrestee’s name, age, sex, race/ethnicity, location, charges, booking, booking date, and booking time.
-The office also provides information on all inmates currently tracked under the Utah County Sheriff's Office on the website.
+Inquirers who do not have the arrested person's name may request the jail roster, a list of persons detained recently in Utah County.
+The roster may provide the arrestee's name, age, sex, race/ethnicity, location, charges, booking number, booking date, and booking time.
+The office also provides information on all inmates currently tracked by the Utah County Sheriff's Office on their website.

-Individuals can also visit the Utah Sherrif's Office during business hours to find arrest records.
+Individuals may also visit the Utah Sheriff's Office during business hours to find arrest records.
 However, the requester must provide the suspect's name or booking number to complete the search.
-In cases where the requester may not remember the suspect's name, the individual can request the roster to search for the necessary arrest information.
-Requesting to view arrest records through the Sheriff's office may be free, but making copies may require payment.
+In cases where the requester may not remember the suspect's name, the individual may request the roster to search for the necessary arrest information.
+Requesting to view arrest records through the Sheriff's office may be free, but making copies typically requires a fee.

 Alternatively, the Utah Department of Corrections provides an online search tool that allows individuals to find recent arrests in the state.
 This search may be conducted using the offender's full name and number.